-If a plea of “guilty” or “no contest” has been entered in your DUI case, then you are now responsible to complete the obligations imposed by the court, as a result of that plea.
 If you successfully complete all of the obligations in the designated time period, you should be eligible for an expungement when your probation concludes, to allow you to put this ordeal behind you.

 Where can I find all my obligations?